dec0dedd/dash-actions-tutorial/README.md

 Here is a quick description of what every part of the file does:

 1. First we have to get access to repository code (to run the app).
 We can do this with [checkout](https://github.com/actions/checkout) action.

 2. Then we need to set up necessary tools with actions:
     - Github Pages using [configure-pages](https://github.com/actions/configure-pages) action,
     - and Python using [setup-python](https://github.com/actions/setup-python) action,

 3. Now we need to install all dependencies of our app.

 4. Next we run Makefile commands (which will be described later) to generate all HTML/CSS/Js files required for the app to work.

 5. We create and upload pages artifact with [upload-pages-artifact](https://github.com/actions/upload-pages-artifact) action.

 6. Using previously created artifact we upload all generated files to Github Pages with [deploy-pages](https://github.com/actions/deploy-pages).

+## 4. Your Dash app is ready!

+If you've followed the steps correctly, your Dash app should now be live at https://{username}.github.io/{repo-name}/.
+As proof that these instructions work, I've created a sample Dash app in this repository.
+You can view it here: https://dec0dedd.github.io/dash-actions-tutorial/.
+For more advanced projects hosted on GitHub Pages, check out my other project, [Alcompare](https://github.com/dec0dedd/alcompare), where I compare and visualize different time series models using financial data.
+You can explore the hosted pages [here](https://dec0dedd.github.io/alcompare/).

+If you have any questions feel free to email me or make an issue/pull request.
+Thanks for reading!